Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 • Water heaters

 These plans are best for homeowners whose appliances are newer or still under manufacturer warranties but whose home systems are aging.
-Because HVAC replacements can cost anywhere from $2,300 to $8,000, a systems-only plan can pay for itself with a single repair.
-In 2026, systems-only plans average about $51/month nationally, making them the lowest-cost entry point for big-ticket protection.
+Because full HVAC replacement with A2L refrigerant equipment generally runs about $7,000 to $16,000 installed, with many standard central AC and furnace jobs clustering around $11,500 to $13,500 in 2026, a single covered claim can pay for years of premiums.
+Systems-only plans average around $30 to $60 per month nationally, making them the lowest-cost entry point for big-ticket protection.

 Appliances-Only Plans